kirjavascript/cakeybar/README.md

 components can be styled with `#component_name` and `.class-name`

 alignments can be: `start | end | center | fill`

+the `fixed` property changes the component position from relative to absolute

 interval is the update interval (for components that have one) in seconds